Nalum/kube-bgo/README.md

 # kube-bgo

 kube-bgo is an operator for Kubernetes that is attempting to manage the life cycle of an application using the Blue/Green deployment methodology.

 It will ensure that a new `Deployment` is fully rolled out before it is made available via the `Service`.

 ## Blue/Green Deployments

-The aim of this Operator is to enable the Blue/Green deployment pattern using Kubernetes Deployments.
-With this Operator you will be adding a `CRD` `BGDeploy` to your Kubernetes Cluster that will create and manage the Kubernetes Resources required to support the Blue/Green deployment pattern.
+The aim of this Operator is to enable the Blue/Green deployment methodology using Kubernetes Deployments.
+With this Operator you will be adding a `CRD` `BGDeploy` to your Kubernetes Cluster that will create and manage the Kubernetes Resources required to support the Blue/Green deployment methodology.

 ## Creating a BGDeploy Resource